RhinoDevel/keyboard/README.md

 - [ ] Make **saving and loading** records possible from inside the application.

-- [ ] Add two **limit checks** currently missing (max. note/pause length should not exceed approximately 11 seconds and there is no check, if there is enough memory to record further).
+- [ ] Add check, if there is enough memory to record further.

 - [ ] Show numbers in **decimal**.